microsoft/dstoolkit-devcontainers/README.md

 1. Run `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the new directory and make sure you can successfully open the new directory on VS Code running in a container
 1. If you need to update python packages, stay inside DevContainer you just built and follow the steps below
    1. Update `.devcontainer/pyproject.toml` and add/remove new python packages you need in `project.dependencies` section
-   1. Run `uv lock --project $UV_PROJECT_FILE` to update the project's lockfile `.devcontainer/uv.lock` with the updated python packages. `$UV_PROJECT_FILE` is already set automatically during docker build so you don't need to manually set it
+   1. Run `uv lock` to update the project's lockfile `.devcontainer/uv.lock` with the updated python packages. `UV_PROJECT` is already set automatically via `remoteEnv` in `devcontainer.json` so you don't need to manually specify the project path
 1. Rerun `Dev Containers: Open Folder in Container...` from the Command Palette (F1) and select the new directory and make sure you can successfully open the new directory on VS Code running in a container

 ## How to update python packages in the dev container